devjusty/export-urls-and-meta/readme.txt

 === Export URLs and Meta ===
-Contributors: devjusty
+Contributors: Justin Thompson
 Tags: seo, meta, export
 Requires at least: 5.8
 Tested up to: 6.7
-Requires PHP: 7.4
+Requires PHP: 7.0
-Stable tag: 0.0.9
+Stable tag: 0.0.10
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Export SEO Data related to Pages, Posts, and Products to CSV.
+Export page/post/product URLs, meta titles, descriptions (including from popular SEO plugins), to CSV.

 == Description ==

-The Export URLs and Meta plugin is a WordPress plugin designed to export a CSV file containing information about published pages.
-It includes the page title, URL, meta title, meta description, post type, and publish status.
+This plugin creates a tool under **Tools → Export URLs and Meta** that allows you to export:

+* Posts, Pages, and Products
+* Post Category Pages and Product Category Pages
+* Meta titles and meta descriptions from Yoast, RankMath, and soon others.
+* Character counts for each meta field (optional)
+* Custom handling for sites with “latest posts” as the homepage
+* Persistent admin settings to quickly repeat exports

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/export-urls-and-meta/` directory.
+1. Upload `export-urls-and-meta` to the `/wp-content/plugins/` directory or install via the WordPress admin.
-2. Activate the plugin through the ‘Plugins’ screen in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to **Tools → Export URLs and Meta**.
+4. Select your desired options, then click **Export CSV**.

 == Frequently Asked Questions ==

+= What if I have no SEO plugin installed? =
+The plugin will use basic fallback logic: “{Post Title} - {Site Name}” for the meta title, and only a manual excerpt if it exists for meta descriptions.

+= What about the homepage if I’m using “Your latest posts”? = The plugin can detect this scenario and optionally add a row for the root URL.

-= Does this work with the latest WordPress version? = Yes, it's tested up to 6.4.
+= Does it work with WooCommerce Products? =

-== Screenshots ==
-1. Screenshot of the plugin in action.
+Yes.
+Simply check “Products” and optionally “Include Product Category Pages” to get product_cat exports.

+= How do I remove all plugin data upon deletion? =
+We use `register_uninstall_hook` to delete saved settings from the database when the plugin is deleted via the WordPress admin.

 == Changelog ==
-= 1.0.0 =
-* Initial release.

-== Upgrade Notice ==
-= 1.0.0 =
+= 0.0.10 =
-* Initial release.
+* Added Rank Math support
+* Added an option to include the homepage if no static front page is set
+* Added product category exports
+* Improved WP_Filesystem usage
+* Clean up settings with uninstall hook